allenai/scruples/readme.md

          python -m spacy download en

   5. (optional) Run the tests to make sure that everything is working.
-They'll take about 5 minutes to complete:
+They'll take about 5 minutes to complete, or you can pass the `--skip-slow` (`-s`) option to run a smaller, faster test suite:

          pip install pytest
          pytest